Thanatisia/SharedSpace/Docs/Virtual Machines/VirtualBox/Command-Line/vboxmanage.md

 			+ --vrdemulticon {on|off} : Enable/Disable Virtual Remote Desktop Environment Multicon
 			+ --vrdeport [port_number] : Set VRDE Port Number
 	- storageattach : Attach a Storage Device to an existing Virtual Machine
-		- Syntax: storageattach [Virtual Machine Name] [{options} {arguments}...]
+		+ Syntax: `storageattach [Virtual Machine Name] [{options} {arguments}...]`
+        - Parameters
+            - Positionals
+                + virtual-machine-name : Specify the name of the target virtual machine
+            - Optionals:
-		- Options:
+                - With Arguments
-			+ --storagectl "Storage Controller Name" : Set the Storage Controller to use with the Virtual Machine
+                    - `--storagectl "Storage Controller Name"` : Set the Storage Controller to use with the Virtual Machine
+                        - Storage Controllers
+                            + IDE : For CD/ISO Images
+                            + SATA : For Disk Images (i.e. VDI, VMDK, VHD)
-			+ --port [port_number] : Set Port Number for the storage device (start from 0)
+                    + `--port [port_number]` : Set Port Number for the storage device (start from 0)
-			+ --device [device_number] : Set Device Number for the Storage Device (start from 0)
+                    + `--device [device_number]` : Set Device Number for the Storage Device (start from 0)
-			+ --type [storage_medium_type] : Set the type of storage
+                    - `--type [storage_medium_type]` : Set the type of storage
                         - Examples:
                             + cddrive : CD Drive
                             + dvddrive : DVD Drive
                             + hdd : Hard Disk Drive
-			+ --medium [path-to-image-or-file] : Set the path to the Image or Storage File to attach with the Storage Controller of the attached Virtual Machine (.vmdk/.vdi/.iso files etc.)
+                    - `--medium [path-to-image-or-file]` : Set the path to the Image or Storage File to attach with the Storage Controller of the attached Virtual Machine (.vmdk/.vdi/.iso files etc.)
+                        - Notes
+                            + Set the medium as 'none' (Recommended) or 'emptydrive' to detach the storage controller's port from the Virtual Machine
+                    + `--hotpluggable [on|off]` : Enables/Disables the 'hotpluggable' property/attribute of this storage port on the storage controller
 	- storagectl : Modify/Create Storage Controller
 		- Syntax: VBoxManage storagectl [Virtual Machine Name] [{options} {arguments}...]
 		- Options: